dariuszseweryn/RxAndroidBle/README.md

 ### Helpers
 We encourage you to check the package `com.polidea.rxandroidble.helpers` which contains handy reactive wrappers for some typical use-cases.

+#### Observing BluetoothAdapter state
+If you would like to observe `BluetoothAdapter` state changes you can use `RxBleAdapterStateObservable`.

 ## More examples

 Complete usage examples are located in `/sample` [GitHub repo](https://github.com/Polidea/RxAndroidBle/tree/master/sample/src/main/java/com/polidea/rxandroidble/sample).